Bawwa

 Bawwa is a village in the Nahar Block of the Rewari District in Haryana, India.
 It is located 50 km northwest of the district headquarters of Rewari, 10 km west-southwest of Nahar, and 320 km from the state capital Chandigarh.
 Karoli, Garhs, Sihor, Bahala, Naya-Gaon, and Gadhi are the neighboring villages.
 Bawwa is situated approximately 3 km from Karoli mod on Kanina-Bahu-Jholri road in the Rewari District.

 The village is well known for its fertile land.
-The Haryanvi dialect of Hindi is spoken locally.
+The ahirwati dialect of Hindi is spoken locally.
 Religious sites near the village include Shiv Mandir, Sheetla Mata Mandir, Devi Mandir, and Shedh Bhaiya.
 The deity Dada Puranmal is the kuldevta of the village.

 Demographics

 Bawwa Village has a population of approximately 4,500.
 The Yadav (Ahir) caste of Tondak Gotra forms the majority of the population.
 Bawwa is a part of Ahirwal, the land of Ahirs.
 Ahirwal includes the Mahendragarh-Kanina-Narnaul area and Alwar, which also has a large population of Ahirs (Yadavs).